 Several discussion points were raised.

-Mirko Albani (ESA) suggested that CEOS should avoid being prescriptive in terms of standards.
+Mirko Albani (ESA) suggested that CEOS should avoid being prescriptive in terms of standards as there is a large diversity of users with different needs.
 Data Cubes and Exploitation Platforms are good examples, but the report should focus on common approaches leaving agencies the flexibility in their implementation.
 Stephen agreed that this was a key point, and the proposed next steps are only the beginning of a long and diverse implementation phase which could stretch years.
 He noted that CEOS is a voluntary framework to which agencies may subscribe or not as they decide on the value.

 Vardis Tsontos (NASA/JPL) noted that currently it is a period of intense experimentation at JPL in this area, and pulling insights from people’s experience (both negative and positive) would help with uptake.
-Stephen noted that an another example would be welcome, but capacity is currently limited and so resources would need to be in place.
+Stephen noted that another example would be welcome, but capacity is currently limited and so resources would need to be in place.
 Brian Killough (NASA) noted that these experiences could be reflected in the report.

-Steven Hosford (CNES) asked about the composition of the group, and it was noted that this was a function of those who responded to the call for inputs - it has not been a survey process that has sought to discover all existing activities.
+Steven Hosford (CNES) asked about the composition of the group (members from 4 countries, 3 agencies), and it was noted that this was a function of those who responded to the call for inputs - it has not been a survey process that has sought to discover all existing activities.
+Steven Briggs recalled that the membership is open to any volunteer.

 Jorge Vazquez (NASA/JPL) noted that future missions (e.g. SWOT) present significant challenges with data volume and velocity.